SheGeeks/nft-drop-starter-project/README.md

 # 🧇 WFFLZ NFT Minter Dapp 🧇

-`"WFFLZ are better than pancakes" - Bro`
+`"WFFLZ are better than pancakes" - bro`

 An experimental project that mints WFFLZ NFTs on the Solana network.
 Connect your wallet and mint a WFFLZ NFT. **This is for learning purposes only** and the first of (hopefully) more Web3 experiments.

 **Do not use real money/crypto to mint!
-Use fake SOL on devnet only!**
+Use devnet SOL only!**

 Thanks to [\_buildspace](buildspace.so) for providing the starter files and tutorial to create my first Dapp!
 Site design created by me.

 ### Built With:

-- React
 - [Metaplex](https://www.metaplex.com/) (Collection of libraries, contracts, and tools to make creating and launching NFTs easy)
 - [Candy Machine](https://docs.metaplex.com/candy-machine-v2/mint-frontend) (Metaplex tool to manage a "fair mint")
 - [QuickNode](https://www.quicknode.com/)
 - Solana CLI
+- Arweave
-- Node
+- React
 - CSS3

 ### Lessons